pen-lang/pen/doc/src/README.md

 - There is no default platform-dependent system library.
 - Developers choose [system packages][system-packages] suitable for their applications.
 - [System packages][system-packages] encapsulate platform-dependent codes and side effects.
-- No package causes side effects without explicit injection.
+- No other kind of package causes side effects without explicit injection.

 ### Security